=

 A part of the NCHS National Vital Statistics System, this site provides data sets and tables consisting of information obtained using the race bridging method of surveying from the 2000 Census.

-New York Academy of Medicine: Resources on Grey Literature
+New York Academy of Medicine: The Grey Literature Report

 NIHR Health Technology Assessment Programme